Healthy Oat and Almond Muffins

 • Using a zester, zest the lemon into the bowl.
 At the same time, add the lemon juice and the raspberries to the bowl.

-• Gently mix the batter – trying to be careful not to break the berries.
+• Gently mix the batter – ensuring not to break the berries.

 • Line a muffin tray with 12 muffin liners and divide the batter into them.